 At the time of this writing, 2022 San Francisco Chronicle awards were recently announced, and Texas wines took home 338 medals across all categories!
 And, at the Texas International Wine Competition in late 2021, Texas wineries won 287 medals.

-At the highly regarded TEXSOM International Wine Awards of 2021, where 2,400 wines from around the world were blindly judged, Texas wineries took 1814 medals and 186 awards.
-In 2022, the San Francisco Chronicle granted two two Judge Selection Medals to Texas Hill Country wineries, the highest esteemed award at the event.
+In 2021, 2,400 wines from around the world were blindly judged at San Francisco Chronicle wine competition, Texas wineries took 1814 medals and 186 awards.
+And TEXSOM International Wine Awards of 2021 granted two Judge Selection Medals to Texas Hill Country wineries, the highest esteemed award at the event.

 Texas wineries have been recognized for not only the quality of the product and service, but also for embracing innovation.